PRAYAG2000n/High_Performance_Computing_EECE5640/README.md

 # High_Performance_Computing_EECE5640

-The repository where all the C++/CUDA/Shell/bash files are present.
+The repository where all the C/C++/CUDA/Shell files are present.
+This course was taken by David Keli of Northeastern University, Boston campus.